 In the latter situation, liquidation value may be more relevant to its creditors.
 Orderly liquidation assumes that assets are sold over a reasonable time period and sometimes bundled together to maximize the net sales proceeds.
 Conversely, forced liquidation assumes that assets are quickly sold, typically in an auction.
 In these dire situations, it’s common for the company to receive 50 cents (or less) for every dollar on its balance sheet.

-Here are a few situations that might warrant an appraisal:
+Here are a few situations that might warrant a collateral valuation:

 Additionally, some lenders recommend that borrowers obtain formal appraisals if their loans are denied, based on today’s stricter underwriting requirements.
 An appraisal may convince underwriters to make an exception to the bank’s strict rules.
 This may be true for growing companies with limited credit histories or established companies with appreciated assets on the balance sheet that are reported at their original cost from decades ago.

-For banks that participate in the Small Business Administration (SBA) loan program, lenders may be required to ask certain borrowers for independent business valuations.
+For banks that participate in the Small Business Administration (SBA) loan program, it may be a requirement for lenders to ask certain borrowers for independent business valuations.
 The appraisal provisions apply specifically to SBA 7(a) program loans, not microloans, Certified Development Company/504 loans or other SBA programs.

 The SBA requires an independent valuation from a qualified source when 7(a) proceeds will be used to finance a “change of ownership” only if the amount being financed from all sources (including non-SBA loans and seller financing) — less the appraised value of real estate and equipment — is more than $250,000.
 An independent appraisal also may be requested when there’s a “close relationship” between the buyer and seller.

 When borrowers pledge assets as collateral, lenders can’t always rely on balance sheet values.
-Sometimes an appraisal professional is called in to help the borrower and lender understand how much an asset is worth.
+Sometimes, a borrower and lender will call in a professional appraiser to help all parties understand an asset’s worth.

 Have questions about collateral valuation methods?
-Call us at 404-874-6244 or fill out our form (below) for more information.
+Call us at 404-874-6244 or contact us online and we’ll be in touch as soon as possible.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR